Visitor's visas and residence permits

 Please note the following:

-VFS Global: VFS' Visa Application Centers in Nairobi, Dar es Salaam and Addis Ababa are open, but with reduced capacity.
+VFS Global: VFS' Visa Application Centers in Nairobi, Addis Ababa, Kampala and Dar es Salaam are open, but with reduced capacity.
 Please visit www.vfsglobal.com for more information and to make an appointment.

 Representation agreements: Due to the Covid-19 pandemic the representation agreements Norway has with Sweden in Addis Ababa and Khartoum, Belgium in the Democratic Republic of Congo and France in the Seychelles have been temporarily suspended.
 As a result, applicants in Sudan, the Democtratic Republic of Congo and the Seychelles who wish to apply for a visa to Norway must now travel to the nearest VFS Visa Application Centre to submit their applications.